 Pillar IV: Heal Your Infections and Relieve Your Stress

-Herpes simplex (HSV): This is the virus that gives you cold sores and/or genital herpes.
+This is the virus that gives you cold sores and/or genital herpes.
 It’s very common: about 90% of Americans have one or both types of HSV, although they might not show symptoms.

-Epstein-Barr (EBV): EBV is the virus that causes infectious mononucleosis.
+EBV is the virus that causes infectious mononucleosis.
 95% of all US adults contract this virus by age 40.
 You’ve likely had mono at some point, even if you don’t remember, because it’s often misdiagnosed as the flu or strep throat.
 EBV is the infection that has been studied the most extensively in connection with autoimmune disease, and it has been strongly correlated with multiple sclerosis (MS), chronic fatigue syndrome (CFS), lupus, fibromyalgia, Graves’ disease, and Sjögren’s syndrome.

 When a patient isn’t getting better on the first pillars of The Myers Way®, I always consider the possibility that they could have another bacterial infection: Lyme disease, which is caused by a bacteria called Spirochaetes.
 It shares many similarities to autoimmune diseases.
 Many people are misdiagnosed with autoimmune disease or another inflammatory condition, like chronic fatigue syndrome, when the underlying issue is actually Lyme.

 Viruses like EBV and HSV don’t leave your system.
 When your immune system is healthy, it keeps the viruses in check, but when it is suppressed by stress or illness, the infection can become active once again.
 Once the virus is active, the inflammatory immune response damages tissue, which then causes more inflammation and a stronger response from the immune system.
-Autoimmune disease develops from that chronic state of inflammation.
+An autoimmune disease develops from that chronic state of inflammation.

 The Stress Connection